TobyGoodwin/bfilter/Journal.rst

 obviates the argument for using tdb in the first place!
 I wonder if gdbm performs any better?)

-For 3, I'm skeptical that it's probabilisticly sound.
+For 3, I'm skeptical that it's probabilistically sound.
 Obviously to some extent it's winding back the independence assumption, but I have seen cases where a single phrase scored repeatedly and messed up the answer.
 The fact that we're now testing all tokens should help with that though.

 We could certainly try some tests.
 With history 1 (0d85ceb)::